Portion/Yield:Makes about 40 bite-sized doughnuts (or 12 large doughnuts)

 Doughnuts could be described as ‘devil’s food’ because you simply can’t get enough of them… or at least that’s my excuse anyway!
 These tasty little gems are small and bite-sized and for that reason I leave them unfilled, but you can make this recipe into large doughnuts (it will make about 12, if you prefer, but you’ll need to increase the cooking time a bit) and then fill them with a filling of your choice.

 I used fresh yeast for this recipe, but dried active yeast granules could also be used.
 The taste of fresh yeast is my preference, but for ease of use and availability, dried yeast works just as well.

 Ingredients & Method

 - 250g strong white bread flour, plus extra for dusting

 - 15g fresh yeast or 7g dried active yeast (don't use fast-action dried yeast)

 - 30g unsalted butter, cut into small pieces, plus extra for greasing

 - sunflower oil, for deep-frying

 Grease a bowl and lightly dust it with flour.
-Turn the dough out on to a lightly floured surface and knead it into a smooth ball shape.
-Place the dough in the prepared bowl, cover with a clean dry tea towel, then leave to prove (rise) in a warm place until doubled in size (this will depend on how warm or cold the room temperature is, but this can take up to about 40 minutes).
+Turn the dough out onto a lightly floured surface and knead it into a smooth ball shape.
+Place the dough in the prepared bowl, cover with a clean dry tea towel, then leave it to prove (rise) in a warm place until doubled in size (this will depend on how warm or cold the room temperature is, but this can take up to about 40 minutes).

 Meanwhile, prepare the cinnamon sugar for dusting by combining the remaining caster sugar with the cinnamon in a bowl and then set aside.